DonHulieo/server_scenarios/README.md

 ----------

 I have tried my best to remove triathlon, cheering, clapping, and paparazzi related scenarios in the following locations, however if you happen to find some, feel free to send me a pull request.
-The scenario files are as followed:
+The scenario files are as followed.
+If you wish to edit the following areas, edit the ones I have provided:

 * alamo_sea